ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

 ### Storage mount points for Forgejo containers

-With the LVs mounted, you can create within them the `k3smnt` folders that will act as mounting points for the Forgejo containers' persistent volumes.
+With the LVs mounted, you can create within them the `k3smnt` folders that will act as mounting points for the Forgejo containers' persistent volumes:

-1. Use the following `mkdir` command to create a `k3smnt` folder within each Forgejo storage volume.
+1. Use the following `mkdir` command to create a `k3smnt` folder within each Forgejo storage volume:

     ~~~sh
     $ sudo mkdir /mnt/{forgejo-ssd/cache,forgejo-ssd/db,forgejo-ssd/data,forgejo-hdd/git}/k3smnt